 We will consider value for money when determining whether the cost of overseas expenditure is eligible.
-This may depend on:
+This may depend on

-- the proportion of total grant funding that you will spend on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives - the availability of domestic resources and facilities - the appropriateness of carrying out activities overseas rather than within Australia - cost implications - how the additional overseas activities expenditure is likely to aid the project in meeting the objectives of the program.
+- the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives - the availability of domestic resources and facilities - the appropriateness of carrying out activities overseas rather than within Australia - cost implications - how the additional overseas activities expenditure is likely to aid the project in meeting the objectives of the program.

-Eligible overseas activities expenditure is limited to 10 per cent of total eligible expenditure unless you have prior approval by the Decision Maker.
+Eligible overseas activities expenditure is limited to 10 per cent of total eligible expenditure, unless approved by the Decision Maker.